tjyahl/FanoGaloisGroups/README.md

 2) The folder 'Software' contains softwares necessary for running computations from other folders.
 The contents are as follows:
    - an executable version of the software 'alphaCertified'.
    - a M2 package 'alphaCertified' for transcribing systems and solutions to alphaCertified readable files.
-   - a M2 package 'FanoProblems' for numerically tracking solutions of a parameterized system of equations around a designated path in the parameter space.
+   - a M2 package 'FanoProblems' for computations involving Fano problems and their equations (in suitable coordinates).
+   - a julia file 'Fano.jl' for computations involving Fano problems and their equations (in suitable coordinates).
 3) The folder 'Certification' contains several files:
    - several folders containing data for different finite Fano problems.
    - a M2 file 'systemGeneration.m2' for generating contents of the data contained in the mentioned folders.
    - a M2 file 'certifySolutions.m2' for running contents of the data folders through alphaCertified.
-4) The folder 'Monodromy' contains several files:
-   - several folders containing data for different finite Fano problems.
-   - a M2 file 'discriminant_loops.m2' for generating contents of the data contained in previous folders.
+   - a julia file 'systemGeneration.jl' for generating contents of the data contained in the mentioned folders.
-   - a M2 file 'trackLoops.m2' for running contents of the data folders through alphaCertified.
+   - a julia file 'certifySolutions.jl' for running contents of the data folders through alphaCertified.
-5) The folder 'StartSystems' contains data used for more quickly computing contents in previous folders.
+4) The folder 'StartSystems' contains data used for more quickly computing contents in previous folders.